-AKC Multi-Group Judge Emeritus Wallace H. Pedé, affectionately known as “Wally” or “The Colonel”, will be 94 years old on July 11th.
+AKC Multi-Group Judge Emeritus Wallace H. Pedé, affectionately known as “Wally” or “The Colonel”, is 94 years old.
 While that in itself is an accomplishment, there is much more that is extraordinary about this man.

 A few years ago we received a call from one of our writers.
 She had just seen Lt.
 Col. Wallace H. Pedé “on television in the “Bomber Flyover in Washington D.C.”
 The news crew did a brief interview with the Colonel, one of the few remaining WWII vets who gathered at the capitol on May 8th 2015 for the 70th anniversary of V-E Day.

 TheDogPress.com was able to obtain that V-E day video clip. (see display below) The NBC on-camera was brief and unplanned but so valued by the media that the network dispatched a courier to his Virginia home to pick up the old b/w photo that was edited into the broadcast.

 Col. Pedé flew 28 combat missions and at the end of the war in Italy, the bombers flew wingtip to wingtip and dropped their bombs.
 The TV crew said he was the pilot on that historic mission but the Colonel corrected that.
 Our “dog show celebrity” was flight navigator on that bombing drop.
 His closing comment about the guys who didn't come back reminded viewers of the costs of that campaign.

 Wally Pedé's first litter was collies but then Kay saw an Afghan Hound on TV.
 Even though he didn't consider it a “manly breed”, Wally was undone.
 As an aside, Wally and Kay were married over 59 years and while everyone in the dog fancy knows “The Colonel” as a strong, assertive in-control judge, his beloved Kay could turn him into melted ice cream.